1996 William & Mary Tribe football team

 The 1996 William & Mary Tribe football team represented the College of William & Mary as member of the Mid-Atlantic Division of the Yankee Conference during the 1996 NCAA Division I-AA football season.
 Led by Jimmye Laycock in his 17th year as head coach, William & Mary finished the season with an overall record of 10–3 and a mark of 7–1 in conference play, winning the Yankee Conference and Mid-Atlantic Division titles.
 They were ranked No. 5 in the final Sports Network poll.
-The Tribe qualified for the NCAA Division I-AA playoffs, beating Jackson State in the first round before losing to in the quarterfinals.
+The Tribe qualified for the NCAA Division I-AA playoffs, beating Jackson State in the first round before losing to Northern Iowa in the quarterfinals.